openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Checkout Micro FrontEnd
 -----------------------
 The Checkout MFE is enabled by default.
-Prior checkout UIs are not PCI compliant.
+Prior checkout UIs may not be PCI compliant.

 Learning Micro FrontEnd
 -----------------------